d2l-ai/d2l-en/chapter_face/rec_training.md

 ## Exercises

-1. Train for more epochs and use learning-rate decay.
+1. Train for more epochs, larger batch-size and use learning-rate decay.
 Check the final verification accuracy.
 2. Use larger datasets (e.g. `CASIA-Webface`) for training,  and check the verification result on the full `LFW` dataset.
 3. Use larger networks (e.g. `FaceResNet-50`) for training, and check the verification accuracy.
 4. Use different loss functions (e.g. Softmax, SphereFace and CosFace) for training, and check the verification accuracy.